-Valentine's Gift Guide for Apple Lovers
+Mother's Day Gift Guide for Apple Lovers

 12-inch MacBook

-The m5 version of the 12-inch MacBook is one of the sexiest computers Apple has ever made.
-As slim and portable as an iPad, but running full-on macOS, it's the perfect computer for a weekend getaway or a weekend sleep-in.
+The m5 version of the 12-inch MacBook is one of the sleekest computers Apple has ever made.
+As slim and portable as an iPad, but running full-on macOS, it's the perfect computer for a mom who really wants to get things done.

 from $1299 Buy Now